These Sugar Coated Vanilla Blackberry Popovers are lovely for breakfast or brunch, or as a dessert popover with a scoop of ice cream.

 No popover pan?
 No worries.
 You can make these in a muffin tin as well.

-If you don’t have a popover pan, you can use a regular muffin pan.
-You will get about 9 small, muffin sized popovers.
+- If you don’t have a popover pan, you can use a regular muffin pan.
+You will get about 9 small, muffin-sized popovers.

-You could easily substitute raspberries, blueberries or strawberries for the blackberries here.
+- You could easily substitute raspberries, blueberries or strawberries for the blackberries here.

-Even though the berries will sink into the batter, as they bake, they will be pushed up to the surface again and will be somewhat loose after baking.
+- Even though the berries will sink into the batter, as they bake, they will be pushed up to the surface again and will be somewhat loose after baking.
 Don’t worry if the blackberries fall off as you are brushing/sugaring.
 Just put them back where they belong.

-Get the Recipe: Sugar Coated Vanilla Blackberry Popovers
+Get the Recipe: Sugar Crusted Blackberry Popovers

 Ingredients